 Why Live in Isle Of Palms

-Isle of Palms, known locally as IOP, is a slender island featuring miles of white-sand beaches, marshes of the Intracoastal Waterway, waterfront parks, and golf courses.
-The island, which is 7 miles long with 6 miles of beaches, offers a variety of things to do, including kayaking, paddleboarding, and fishing charters.
-The Isle of Palms County Park provides a playground and outdoor showers, while the Isle of Palms Recreation Center includes courts for tennis, basketball, and pickleball, as well as a bark park.
-The island's small downtown area has paid parking close to the beach, with free parking during the off-season.
-Housing options range from midcentury raised ranch homes to multimillion-dollar Coastal-style homes and modern waterfront mansions.
-Cottages from the 1940s are still present, owned by long-time residents.
-The Wild Dunes Resort offers condos and townhouses with access to resort amenities like pools, tennis courts, and spas.
-The Windjammer, a local music venue, has hosted artists like Hootie & The Blowfish and the Zac Brown Band and features a sand volleyball court.
-The Isle of Palms Farmers Market runs from June through October, offering fresh produce and live music.
-Local eateries along Palm Boulevard include Long Island Café, IOP Raw Bar, and Coda del Pesce.
-Students attend highly rated schools: Sullivan’s Island Elementary, Moultrie Middle, and Wando High.
-Commuting is convenient with State Route 703 and the Isle of Palms Connector Bridge, providing access to Mount Pleasant and Charleston International Airport.
+Isle of Palms, SC, known locally as IOP, is a slender island community offering easy beach town living with enticing coastal scenery.
+Stretching 7 miles long, with 6 miles of white-sand beaches, it features the marshes of the Intracoastal Waterway, waterfront parks, golf courses, and music venues.
+The island’s small downtown area provides paid parking close to the beach, which is free during the off-season.
+Isle of Palms County Park offers a playground and outdoor showers, while Wild Dunes Resort boasts two golf courses with waterfront and marsh views.
+Inland, the Isle of Palms Recreation Center includes courts for tennis, basketball, and pickleball, along with a bark park for dogs.
+Housing ranges from midcentury raised ranch homes to multimillion-dollar Coastal-style homes and modern waterfront mansions.
+Resort-style condos and townhouses are also available, with access to amenities like pools, spas, and restaurants.
+The Windjammer, a local music venue, hosts summer concerts and sand volleyball tournaments.
+Dining options include Long Island Café, IOP Raw Bar, and the upscale Coda del Pesce.
+Students commute off-island to attend highly rated schools: Sullivan’s Island Elementary, Moultrie Middle, and Wando High.
+Commuting is facilitated by State Route 703 and the Isle of Palms Connector Bridge, connecting residents to Mount Pleasant and Charleston International Airport.